MAC293/Library/README.md

 ##### Source Code

-This method is a slight different from Member, and Librarian sign up due to the nature of the user type, but both serves as the main purpose, register the new users to the system.
-Any of them was chosen for explanation purposes.
+This method is a slight different from Member, and Librarian Sign Up due to the nature of the user type, but both serve as the main purpose, register the new users to the system.
+Any of these two were chosen for explanation purposes.

+This method handles a POST request cause data is send for creation.
+It gets a JSON member object to be deserialized into a C#, for the server manipulation.
+A check is performed against the context for any duplicates, then an error message is returned, or a successful one with the new Member created on the database.

 ```c#
         [HttpPost]